Aleridia/Homelab/README.md

 - [ ] Patch broken redirection (/ to /auth) in keycloak
 - [ ] Harden cluster (rke2, keycloak FIPS, RBAC, PSA)
 - [ ] Check if Cilium if worth it to add
-- [ ] Use NAS as storage
 - [ ] Add HAproxy
-- [ ] Enhance documentation
 - [ ] Add webserver to host blog & auto deploy in medium + stackpills
-- [ ] Configure custom resources for mariadb
-- [ ] Use NAS to configure NFS & link to seafile with pv/pvc custom (not longhorn because of performance)

 ## Sources